 Man in coma after possible hit-and-run crash; police unresponsive about search for suspect

-BATON ROUGE- Surveillance video from neighbors on Reymond Avenue show a light colored truck drive down the road at roughly 3 a.m.
+BATON ROUGE - Surveillance video from neighbors on Reymond Avenue shows a light-colored truck drive down the road at roughly 3 a.m.
 Saturday morning.

 Neighbors in the area believe resident James Bartee was hit by a vehicle and left on the road to die.
 Witnesses who don't want to be identified told WBRZ they were driving down the normally quiet Reymond Avenue at around 3 a.m. and found Bartee.